magento/devdocs/src/upgrade-compatibility-tool/install.md

 {:.bs-callout-info}
 The `<dir>` value is the directory where your Adobe Commerce instance is located.

-The `-m` option allows the Upgrade Compatibility Tool to analyze each specific module independently to avoid encountering 2 modules with the same name in your Adobe Commerce instance.
+The `-m` option allows the Upgrade Compatibility Tool to analyze each specific module independently to avoid encountering two modules with the same name in your Adobe Commerce instance.

 This command option also allows the Upgrade Compatibility Tool to analyze a folder containing several modules: